 Thinking about an LA to San Diego road trip?

 The distance between the two cities is short but there is a lot to do in between.
-After having driven this route more than 20 times and explored each single beach town, I have decided to give you my best advice on how to plan your own road trip.
+After having driven this route more than 20 times and explored each single beach town, I have decided to give you my best advice on how to plan your own road trip from LA to San Diego.

 The best thing is that you do not have to take vacation time to do this.
 A weekend is enough to explore the best spots.